ynput/ayon-documentation/website/docs/project_settings/settings_project_maya.md

 ---

 # Open Workfile Post Initialization
 Open the Workfile on Maya's launch.
+This changes default behaviour of opening last Workfile (that works by passing Workfile as argument when launching Maya).
+When enabled, last Workfile is loaded after Maya is fully initialized.
+This can help in certain scenarios where Workfile depends on Maya plugins that are not fully initialized yet when the scene is already opened.

 # Explicit Plugins Loading
 Determine the plugins to load on Maya's launch.